Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You do not have to identify yourself, but having your name will assist us with follow-up and ensure we have all the information we need to resolve the situation.

-For all types of code complaints, the first step in the follow-up procedure is personal contact by a City staff member to see if a code violation exists and to request compliance.
+City staff responds to code enforcement complaints according to the impact of the violation on the community.
+Situations that appear to pose a serious risk to health and safety are given priority; others are pursued in the order in which they are received.
+For all types of code complaints, the first step in the follow-up procedure is personal contact by a city staff member to see if a code violation exists and to request compliance.
 If the individual responsible for the situation is not available or appears unwilling to voluntarily correct the violation in a timely manner, a notice of violation or a citation may be issued.
-The City may also take court action if the situation poses a significant risk to the community or if the individual has ignored previous notices/citations.
+The city may also take court action if the situation poses a significant risk to the community or if the individual has ignored previous notices/citations.

 You do not have to identify yourself, but having your name will assist us with follow-up and ensure we have all the information we need to resolve the situation.
 Code Compliance